PatrickGeyer/coinburp-demo/README.md

 To hit an endpoint, use the following command `curl localhost:3000/trade  -H 'x-access-token: '$AUTH_TOKEN''`

 A selection of tests can be found in the `test` directory.
+To run them use `npm run test:e2e`
 ## About
 The app consists of the following endpoints: